JKTKops/grape1-programs/secd/BYTECODE.md

 | `0x58` | `IFTEQ` | `1:tag, 2:RO` | `<OBJ(tag',...):S> -> no change`, Branch if `tag' == tag`. |
 | `0x59` | `IFTLT` | `1:tag, 2:RO` | `<OBJ(tag',...):S> -> no change`, Branch if `tag' < tag`. |

-The `MATCH` and `MATCHU` bytecodes both implement jump tables.
+The `MATCH` and `MATCHD` bytecodes both implement jump tables.
 In both cases, the value to switch on is the value on top of the stack.
 In both cases, if that object is an immediate object, its field is used for the switch.
 Otherwise, the object's tag is used.
 Call the value to switch on `T`.